ABOUT

 Dean Moss

 Moss arrived in New York City in 1979 on a ballet scholarship with the Dance Theater of Harlem.
 He studied directly under Martha Graham, toured with the Louis Falco Dance Company, and performed in the Paris company of Broadway’s revival West Side Story, all in the early 1980’s.
-Subsequently he danced ten years with the post-modern choreographer David Gordon in The Pick-up Performance Company: leaving in 1993 to pursue his own work.
+Subsequently he danced ten years with the post-modern choreographer David Gordon in The Pick-up Performance Company.
+In 1999 Moss became the Curator of Dance and Performance at The Kitchen Center for Experimental Art and the Avant-Garde, and remained a Curatorial Advisor until 2009.
+During that time his curation was noted by dance critics in several publications and he was profiled as a curator by The New York Times in both 2001 and 2002.

-Moss is an Asian Cultural Council Fellow; American Academy in Jerusalem Fellow; a Rockefeller Foundation Bellagio Resident; Maggie Allesee National Choreographic Center Resident; and a Bali Purnati Center for the Arts Resident.
-He is the recipient of a John Simon Guggenheim Fellowship in Choreography; the Doris Duke Impact Award in Theatre; a Foundation for Contemporary Arts, Artists Grant; plus Fellowships in both Choreography and Multidisciplinary Works from the New York Foundation for the Arts.
-He has received five Multi-Art Production Grants; a Rolex Institute Production Grant; and Asian Art Theater, Project Development Initiative funding.
-Moss was given an artist profile interview in BOMB Magazine by celebrated Korean-American director/playwright (and occasional collaborator) Young Jean Lee.
+Moss is the recipient of a John Simon Guggenheim Fellowship in Choreography; the Doris Duke Impact Award in Theatre; a Foundation for Contemporary Arts, Artists Grant; plus Fellowships in both Choreography and Multidisciplinary Works from the New York Foundation for the Arts.
+He is an Asian Cultural Council Fellow; American Academy in Jerusalem Fellow; a Rockefeller Foundation Bellagio Resident; Maggie Allesee National Choreographic Center Resident; and a Bali Purnati Center for the Arts Resident.
+He has received multiple Multi-Art Production Fund Grants; a Rolex Institute Production Grant; and Asian Art Theater, Project Development Initiative funding.
+Moss received artist profile interview in BOMB Magazine by celebrated Korean-American director/playwright (and occasional collaborator) Young Jean Lee.
 He won a New York Dance and Performance “Bessie” Award for the work “Spooky action at a distance”.
-His most recent film/video pieces untitled:embrace (2022) and surface tension (2024) are Official Selections in several international film festivals including most recently the 2025 Video Art and Experimental Film Festival in NYC.
+His most recent film/video pieces “untitled:embrace” (2022) and “surface tension” (2024) are Official Selections in several international film festivals.

 Collaboration pervades Moss’ projects.
 Most notably his 2005 performance collaboration with painter, visual artist Laylah Ali on “figures on a field” which was, twenty years later, restaged on Viennese performers at Tanzquartier Wein in October of 2025.
 Other important collaborations include two with Korean artists: “Kisaeng becomes you”, with dance artist Yoon Jin Kim premiered in 2008/09, and “Nameless forest” with sculptor, visual artist Sungmyung Chun premiered in 2011.
 Both works focused on Korean cultural assets and history.
 Both premiered in Korea.
 Both were critically acclaimed and engendered academic texts published in Theatre Survey (2013) and Theater Magazine (2012).

-Collaboration extends also into Moss’ work as a secondary artist, often as a hired choreographer or dramaturge.
+Collaboration extends into Moss’ work as a secondary artist, often as a hired choreographer or dramaturge.
 Notably working on Young Jean Lee’s plays “Songs of the Dragons Flying to Heaven”, and “LEAR”.
 Additionally Moss assisted on several dance works by Japanese dance artist Yasuko Yokoshi, including her “Bessie” awarded 2003 work “Shuffle”.

-Moss further has served on local institutional committees and boards.
+Moss additionally has served on local institutional committees and boards.
 He was for several years on the Artist Advisory Boards of The Danspace Project and The Brooklyn Arts Exchange; and for five years on the Executive Board of Performance Space 122 (now Performance Space New York).
 Currently, he serves on the Selection Committee for Princeton University’s Hodder Awards and Princeton Arts Fellowships.
 And since 2018, he delights in serving as a Trustee for the Foundation for Contemporary Arts: an artist run grant giving organization founded by Jasper Johns and John Cage.

 Gametophyte Inc.